 A Proclamation for Peace

-This project joins poetry, translation, music, and film to produce a seven-minute video for sharing internationally to advance cultural exchange and peace.
-In preparation for the film, the project draws on a poem published in the book A Proclamation for Peace Translated for the World (Little Infinities, 2024), together with translations into fifty languages, and the composition of a vocal and instrumental score featuring piano, cello, oud, guitar, tabla, and vocals in seven languages.
+A Proclamation for Peace joins poetry, translation, music, and film to produce a short film to be shared internationally to advance cultural exchange, education and peace.
+The project draws on a poem published in the book A Proclamation for Peace Translated for the World by Kim Stafford and adapted into a vocal score by Theresa Koon, sung in English, Punjabi, Ukrainian, French, Spanish, Arabic and German .

 A Proclamation for Peace